AngrySnout/balance-bot/README.md

 ### at_commands

-Contains the at_commands application required for changins settings on the HC-05 Bluetooth module.
+Contains the at_commands application required for changing settings on the HC-05 Bluetooth module.

 ### plotter